grame-cncm/faustdoc/src/workshops/2020-11-21-faust-vcvrack.md

 ```
 <!-- /faust-run -->

-Following the VCV Prototype model, note that audio outputs **are multipled by 5** to follow the [-5v..5v] range convention.
+Following the VCV Prototype model, note that audio outputs **are multiplied by 5** to follow the [-5v..5v] range convention.

 The VCV Prototype standard examples ported to Faust can be seen in the examples folder: